 The Secchi disk depth is another measure of water clarity, determined by measuring the depth to which a black and white disk can be seen from the surface.
 (Larger numbers represent greater water clarity.)
-In June, Basin 1 was 18' while Basin 2 was 12'.
-Clarity decreased with the Secchi disk depth of 15' in late July in Basin 1 and 13' in Basin 2 and was at 14' in Basin 1 and Basin 2 was at 16' in September.
+In June, Basin 1 was 16' while Basin 2 was 14'.
+Clarity decreased with the Secchi disk depth of 15' in late July in Basin 1 and 10.5' in Basin 2 and was at 12.5' in Basin 1 and Basin 2 was at 9' in September, which is lower than normal.
 Water clarity can fluctuate from week to week depending on several environmental factors such as rain fall & algal production.
 Basin 2 may likely be more affected by the fetch of the lake, therefore would likely have a lower Secchi disk reading, which is not evident each year.
 These clarity readings show that sunlight is available for plant and algae throughout a good portion of the lake.
 The shoreline sampling sites had very good clarity.

-Graph 4: Spring Transparency (Secchi Disk) - Deep Hole Basins 1, 2 (1993-2020)
+Graph 5: Spring Transparency (Secchi Disk) - Deep Hole Basins 1, 2 (1993-2021)

-Graph 5: Fall Transparency (Secchi Disk) - Deep Hole Basins 1, 2 (1993-2020)
+Graph 6: Fall Transparency (Secchi Disk) - Deep Hole Basins 1, 2 (1993-2021)